Administrative Hearings in Olathe

 • or c) you were not given the implied consent notice before refusing a chemical test

-Is a Hearing Different From the Trial?
+How Is a DUI Hearing Different From a Criminal Trial?

 Since law enforcement is authorized to seize an individual's driver's license upon their arrest if it is believed that they have been operating a motor vehicle while legally intoxicated, the defendant may subsequently need to schedule a hearing with the Kansas Department of Revenue—which may be known to some as the Department of Motor Vehicles (DMV).